ToolVS

 Who Should Choose What?

 You use Microsoft 365, want affordable BI at $10/user, or need to embed analytics in apps.
-Power BI is the rational choice for most organizations.
+Power BI is the rational choice for most organizations that don't have a dedicated data visualization team.

-You have a dedicated data team that needs the most powerful visualization tool available, handle complex multi-source data, or require the best mobile dashboard experience.
+You have a dedicated data team that needs the most powerful visualization tool, handle complex multi-source data blending, or require the best mobile dashboard experience.
+The 7.5x price premium is justified for serious analytics teams.

 Frequently Asked Questions